 It goes without saying that people would be better off if they consumed their sugar in the form of fruit or just avoid it.

 This is particularly true for women with PCOS since we already have to go the extra mile when it comes to regulating our insulin levels.
 For that reason, let’s explore alternative sweeteners women with PCOS should consider in place of sugar as well as discuss the ones we should avoid.

 Stevia is one of the latest entries in the sweetener industry and is becoming a healthy mainstream alternative to other sweeteners.
 One reason for its popularity is that it’s a “bio sweetener” since its sweetness is not artificially sourced.
 Stevia’s sweetness is traced back to glycoside (bound to sugar) compounds of steviol, with the two most important steviol glycosides being stevioside and rebaudioside A.

 Stevia is truly a natural sweetener with actual health benefits.
-Low dose consumption of stevia is associated with anti-inflammatory and anti-oxidative effects, both of which have been linked to protection of the pancreas, brain, kidneys, and liver.
+Low-dose consumption of stevia is associated with anti-inflammatory and anti-oxidative effects, both of which have been linked to the protection of the pancreas, brain, kidneys, and liver.

 Stevia is also 200-300 times sweeter than refined sugar on a per gram basis which means the amount of stevia you have to carry to is 200-300 times smaller and more portable.

 All that on top of stevia’s antihyperglycemic effect makes stevia a worthy sugar substitute.